harishvishwakarma/CallRecorder/README.md

 This is due to capabilities of different chipset/CPU or Android version each brand/model have.
 ## Licence
-`> You are free to use the code as sample code and/or include portions of it in your own projects.` `.If possible credit me,it would be nice if you credit me and where you got it from`
+`> You are free to use the code as sample code and/or include portions of it in your own projects.` `.If possible credit me,But plz change layout of your project and dont copy all of it
 ### Icons are licensed
 icon from Flaticon www.flaticon.com
 #### Logo and Splash by .If possible credit me,it would be nice if you credit me and where you got it from